mossinel/Time-Parallel-Time-Intregration-Methods/README.md

 # Overview

-'Parareal.m' - MATLAB function with the first version of the Parareal algorithm
+`Parareal.m` - MATLAB function with the first version of the Parareal algorithm

-'ForwardEuler.m' - MATLAB function for the Forward_Euler method
+`ForwardEuler.m` - MATLAB function for the Forward_Euler method

-'SForwardEuler.m' - wrapper for the 'ForwardEuler.m' function
+`SForwardEuler.m` - wrapper for the 'ForwardEuler.m' function

-'Advection/` - main functions used for the study of Hyperbolic equations
+`Advection/` - main functions used for the study of Hyperbolic equations

-'Heat/` - main functions used for the study of Parabolic equations
+`Heat/` - main functions used for the study of Parabolic equations

-'Dahlquist/` - main functions used for the study of Dahlquist test equations
+`Dahlquist/` - main functions used for the study of Dahlquist test equations

-'Lorenz/` - main functions used for the study of Lorenz system
+`Lorenz/` - main functions used for the study of Lorenz system